-The Weather Research and Forecasting Model (WRF) is a mesoscale numerical weather prediction model that is widely used in wind energy assessment and forecasting applications, such as predicting the impact of climate change on wind power generation and creating wind energy production estimates offshore and onshore (Pryor et al., 2020b; Salvação and Soares, 2018, Prósper et al., 2019).
-A high-resolution WRF (v3.8.1) simulation is conducted using a nested domain where the outer domain (D01) spans 150 by 150, 12 × 12 km grid cells and encompasses much of the US Midwest, while the inner domain (D02), centered over Iowa, comprises 246 by 204 4 × 4 km grid cells (Pryor et al. 2020c) (Figure 2).
+The Weather Research and Forecasting Model (WRF) is a mesoscale numerical weather prediction model that is widely used in wind energy assessment and forecasting applications, such as predicting the impact of climate change on wind power generation and creating wind energy production estimates offshore and onshore (Pryor et al., 2020b; Salvação and Soares, 2018; Prósper et al., 2019).
+A highresolution WRF (v3.8.1) simulation is conducted using a nested domain where the outer domain (D01) spans $150 \times$ 150, $12 \text{ km} \times 12 \text{ km}$ grid cells and encompasses much of the US Midwest, while the inner domain (D02), centered over Iowa, comprises 246×204 , $4 \text{ km} \times 4 \text{ km}$ grid cells (Pryor et al., 2020c) (Fig. 2).
 This horizontal resolution has been found to be most optimal when simulating nocturnal LLJs when compared to higher (and lower) resolutions (Smith et al., 2018).
-A time step of 72 seconds is used for D01, while the time step in D02 is 24 seconds.
-57 vertical sigma layers are employed and there are 25 levels below approximately 530 m a.g.l.
+A time step of 72 s is used for D01, while the time step in D02 is 24 s.
+A total of 57 vertical sigma layers are employed and there are 25 levels below approximately 530 m a.g.l.
 Below 250 m a.g.l., the vertical spacing is approximately 15 m.
-Analyses presented here use model output sampled once hourly (at the top of the hour) for December 2007 to May 2008, and thus consider over 4300 profiles for each grid cell within a sub-domain (D03) comprising 147 by 100 grid cells that encompasses the state of Iowa (Figure 2).
-Iowa is selected as the focus for this work due to the high density of wind turbines (nearly 11GW of installed capacity) (American Wind Energy Association, 2019) and observational research that has indicated a high frequency of extreme positive wind shear, which may be associated with LLJs (Walton et al., 2014).
-Key physics settings in the simulation presented here parallel those used in a similar study of the Orinoco LLJ over South America (Jiménez-Sanchéz et al., 2019); i.e. the Mellor-Yamada-Nakanishi-Niino (MYNN) 2.5 (Nakanishi and Niino, 2006) PBL scheme is used, along with the MM5 surface layer scheme (Beljaars, 1995), and the Noah land surface model (Tewari et al., 2004).
+Analyses presented here use model output sampled once hourly (at the top of the hour) for December 2007 to May 2008 and thus consider over 4300 profiles for each grid cell within a sub-domain (D03) comprising 147×100 grid cells that encompasses the state of Iowa (Fig. 2).
+Iowa is selected as the focus for this work due to the high density of wind turbines (over 11 GW of installed capacity) (American Clean Power, 2020) and observational research that has indicated a high frequency of extreme positive wind shear, which may be associated with LLJs (Walton et al., 2014).
+Key physics settings in the simulation presented here parallel those used in a similar study of the Orinoco LLJ over South America (Jiménez-Sanchéz et al., 2019); i.e., the Mellor-Yamada-Nakanishi-Niino (MYNN) 2.5 (Nakanishi and Niino, 2006) PBL scheme is used, along with the MM5 surface layer scheme (Beljaars, 1995) and the Noah land surface model (Tewari et al., 2004).
 The MYNN scheme is selected as it has been validated previously for WRF simulations in the Great Plains and shown to adequately model the PBL height when compared to observations (Zhang et al., 2020).
-Further, studies of LLJs in the Great Plains indicate that nocturnal LLJ characteristics may be less sensitive to the scheme employed than vertical resolution; the MYNN scheme has been shown to have minimal mean absolute error when simulating key jet core conditions, particularly with fine vertical grid spacing and a high model top pressure level such as that utilized in this simulation (50 hPa) (Smith et al., 2018, Jahn and Gallus, 2018).
-Note that in all analyses presented herein only wind speeds within the lowest 530 m of the atmosphere are considered.
+Further, studies of LLJs in the Great Plains indicate that nocturnal LLJ characteristics may be less sensitive to the scheme employed than vertical resolution; the MYNN scheme has been shown to have minimal mean absolute error when simulating key jet core conditions, particularly with fine vertical grid spacing and a high model top pressure level such as that utilized in this simulation (50 hPa) (Smith et al., 2018; Jahn and Gallus, 2018).
+Note that in all analyses presented herein, only wind speeds within the lowest 530 m of the atmosphere are considered.
 This implicitly limits the detection of LLJs to levels below that height.